 Developing Novel behaviors in ai agents

-- In this project we attempt to create AI agents with unexpected, novel and interesting behaviors, including:
+- In this project we consider create AI agents with unexpected, novel and interesting behaviours, asking the following questions:

 - Would they learn to tell stories?
 Commentate on events?